Daklyan/PlexDiscordRPC/README.md

 ## Setup

+THE TAUTULLI PART IS OUTDATED AND NOW USING X-PLEX-TOKEN README NEEDS TO BE UPDATED
 The project uses Tautulli API to get your Plex activity so you obviously need to have it installed (<https://tautulli.com/#download>)

 Install required packages